WPILib Commands in Visual Studio Code¶

 WPILib: Change Language Setting - Change whether the currently open project is C++ or Java.

-WPILib: Change Run Commands in Online Mode Setting - Change whether GradleRIO is running in Online Mode (will attempt to automatically pull dependencies from online).
+WPILib: Change Run Deploy/Debug Command in Offline Mode Setting - Change whether GradleRIO is running in Online Mode for deploy/debug (will attempt to automatically pull dependencies from online).
 Defaults to disabled (offline mode).